 As required by the RHY Act, priority for funding shall be given to public and private entities with experience in providing services to runaway, homeless, or street youth.
-Eligible applicants will be assessed on how well they sufficiently demonstrate and substantiate their experience in providing services to runaway, homeless, or street youth.
+Eligible applicants will be assessed on how well they sufficiently demonstrated and substantiated that they have experience in providing services to runaway, homeless, or street youth.
 Applicants should refer to Section IV.2.
-Content and Form of Application Submission, The Project Description, Approach, Organizational Capacity.
+The Project Description, Organizational Capacity.